Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/gcp-quiz.md

 - [x] `cbt createfamily my-table cf1`
 - [ ] `gcloud createfamily cf1 my-table cf1`
 - [ ] `gcloud createfamily my-table cf1`

+#### Q28.
+Which command do you use to connect to a running Compute Engine instance with SSH?
+- [ ] `gcloud ssh compute [instance_name] --zone=[zone]`
+- [ ] `compute ssh connect [instance_name] --zone=[zone]`
+- [x] `gcloud compute ssh [instance_name] --zone=[zone]`
+- [ ] `compute connect ssh [instance_name] --zone=[zone]`

+#### Q29.
+You need to set CORS for some objects in a bucket for a client-side application.
+What do you do?
+- [ ] Segment the objects into two buckets.
+For the CORS objects, set the CORS policy at the bucket level.
+- [x] Segment the objects into two buckets.
+For the CORS objects, set the CORS policy at the bucket level.
+Add client-side code to handle the requests.
+- [ ] Leave the objects in one bucket.
+Set the CORS policy at the object level.
+- [ ] Leave the objects in one bucket.
+Set the CORS policy at the object level.
+Add client-side code to handle the requests.

+#### Q30.
+For your application, you are building a CI/CD pipeline that logs information when a message is sent to a queue.
+Which services should you select?
+- [ ] Cloud Functions and Cloud Spanner
+- [ ] Cloud Functions and Cloud Pub/Sub
+- [ ] Cloud Run and Cloud Pub/Sub
+- [ ] Cloud Run and Cloud Spanner

+#### Q31.
+You need to create instances with identical configurations that cannot be changed.
+Which Compute Engine feature do yo use?
+- [ ] instance templates
+- [ ] instance groups
+- [ ] snapshots
+- [ ] instances

+#### Q32.
+You want to automatically perform security scans on user-developed containers.
+Where should you advise your users to host their containers?
+- [ ] Google Container Registry
+- [ ] GitLab
+- [ ] Artifactory
+- [ ] Docker Hub

+#### Q33.
+You need to control incoming and outgoing traffic to a Compute Engine instance.
+What do yo do?
+- [ ] Configure firewall rules.
+- [ ] Configure VPC Network Peering.
+- [ ] Configure routes.
+- [ ] Configure external IP addresses.

+#### Q34.
+Which object is a container for GCP services instances?
+- [ ] group
+- [ ] folder
+- [ ] project
+- [ ] organization

+#### Q35.
+What is needed to access GCP APIs in your project?
+- [ ] GCP VMs
+- [ ] GCP buckets
+- [ ] GCP credentials
+- [ ] GCP users

+#### Q36.
+Which object is used to hold payment information for a GCP project?
+- [ ] organization
+- [ ] billing account
+- [ ] folder
+- [ ] payment account

+#### Q37.
+You need to cache your HTTP and HTTPS static content closer to users, so that you can get faster delivery and reduce serving costs.
+Which service do you set up?
+- [ ] Cloud DNS
+- [ ] Cloud NAT
+- [ ] Cloud CDN
+- [ ] Cloud Load Balancing

+#### Q38.
+You are designing security for an IoT device application.
+What best practices should you include in your design?
+- [ ] Use a private key for each device.
+Keep the private key secret.
+- [ ] Use a public key for each device.
+Keep the public key secret.
+- [ ] Use a public private key pair for each device.
+Keep the public key secret.
+- [ ] Use a public private key pair for each device.
+Keep the private key secret.

+#### Q39.
+You need to set a WordPress site with high availability on GCP using the fewest steps.
+What do you do?
+- [ ] Configure and launch the WordPress HA deployment template from the GCP Marketplace.
+- [ ] Configure and launch the WordPress HA deployment template from the WordPress Marketplace.
+- [ ] Create, configure, and launch a WordPress HA deployment template on Compute Engine.
+- [ ] Create, configure, and launch a WordPress HA deployment template on Google Kubernetes Engine.